A Landlord’s Guide to Accounting for Rental Properties

 To get an accurate picture of your property’s performance, you need to record every bit of income it generates.
 This goes beyond just the monthly rent payments.
 You also need to account for other revenue streams like late fees, application fees, pet fees, or charges for laundry and parking.
 The IRS requires you to report all money you receive from your rental activities, so meticulous records are non-negotiable.
 A great way to stay organized is by using a “rent roll,” which is a simple spreadsheet that lists each tenant, their rent amount, lease dates, and payment status.
 This keeps all your income information in one clear, accessible place.

-Track and Categorize Operating Expenses
+A Simple Way to Track and Categorize Expenses

 Carefully tracking your expenses is how you ensure you’re not leaving money on the table when tax time comes around.
 Every dollar you spend to operate and maintain your property can potentially be a deduction that lowers your taxable income.
 Keep detailed records of everything, including advertising, insurance, property taxes, maintenance costs, repairs, and utilities.
 It’s crucial to categorize these expenses correctly.
 This not only simplifies your tax preparation but also gives you a clear breakdown of where your money is going, helping you create more accurate budgets.
 Our expert tax services can help you identify every possible deduction and structure your finances for maximum benefit.

-Manage Security Deposits and Liabilities
+Handling Security Deposits and Other Liabilities

 Handling security deposits correctly is a common point of confusion for landlords.
 A security deposit isn’t considered income when you first receive it because you’re expected to return it.
 However, if you end up keeping part or all of the deposit to cover damages or as a final rent payment, you must then report that amount as income for that year.
 It’s also important to know your local laws.
 Many states require landlords to hold security deposits in a separate bank account.
 This practice protects you from accidentally spending the funds and ensures you’re compliant with regulations, avoiding potential legal issues with tenants down the road.